notesbytom/notesbytom/linux/podmain_containers.md

 From the [CentOS Stream Download page][5] under the Containers Column Click on Images for the Row matching your architecture (x86_64, ARM64, etc).
 * For CentOS Stream 10 they are hosted at https://quay.io/centos/centos:stream10

+## Fedora Container Images

+Fedora Container Images can be found at https://quay.io/organization/fedora
+* Options include: fedora, fedora-minimal, fedora-coreos, and many others.
+Further research required to highlight the differences.

 ## Terminology and Definitions

 * Open Container Initiative (OCI)